December 6 is the feast of Saint Nicholas or Saint Nicholas Day.

 Many legends surround his life, but one particular story earned him the title of protector and patron saint of children.

-Paintings often depict St. Nicholas with three young boys standing inside a barrel.
+Paintings often depict Saint Nicholas with three young boys standing inside a barrel.
 But why?

 According to the legend, three boys played in a field during harvest time.
 However, they wandered into the city and got lost, unable to make it home.
 They then stopped at a butcher shop asking for food and a place to sleep.

 The butcher then murdered the three boys and kept the remains in a barrel.
-Seven years later, St. Nicholas knocked on the butcher’s door and said, “Open your large salting tub!”
+Seven years later, Saint Nicholas knocked on the butcher’s door and said, “Open your large salting tub!”

 He then said, “Rise up, children.”
 Some accounts say he made the Sign of the Cross as he miraculously resurrected the boys.

-According to the French legend, the butcher then became St. Nicholas’ servant.
+According to the French legend, the butcher then became Saint Nicholas’ servant.
 However, because this is a legend and not an actual historical account, various versions were passed on through the centuries.
-Click here to learn more about this legend.